Is Wild Camping Legal in Turkey? A Guide for Caravan Travelers

 Leaving trash behind

-Making open fires during dry season
+Making open fires during the dry season

 Parking too close to mosques or villages